 Now that we have the win of enforceable class size caps, we can press to lower them even further in future bargaining, from TK-12 and adult school, from core subjects to elective classes.

-Section 1.5 of the contract was part of the bargaining agreement the district abused time-after-time to exceed class size maximums, thus driving up class sizes at their will.
+Section 1.5 of the contract was part of the bargaining agreement the district abused time-after-time to exceed class size maximums, thus unilaterally driving up class sizes.

 Eliminating section 1.5 from the contract was a huge win for us.
 As a result of this elimination, we can now start enforcing the class size from the 2017-18 Class Size Memorandum of Understanding in the 2019-20 school year.
 The new contract goes into effect July 1, 2019.

 Further reductions will occur through the 2022-23 school year in middle and secondary classes — up to seven students in some class types.

 - Section 1.5 eliminated from CBA.